eMoflon/emoflon-doc/doc/ibex/tgg/integrate-framework/01-precedence-graph.md

 # Precedence Graph

 A precedence graph is a directed acyclic graph which (in its basic form) describes applied rules and their dependencies.
 A node represents a rule application.
 An edge between two nodes represents the dependency of a rule application from another rule application.
-When, additionally, model changes are considered, the nodes of a precedence graph can be annotated with information that help to identify e.g. repairable spots in the model or change conflicted areas.
-For more information about precedence graphs **we highly recommend to read the following paper**: [A Precedence-Driven Approach for Concurrent Model Synchronization Scenarios using Triple Graph Grammars](https://doi.org/10.1145/3426425.3426931).
-This also helps to follow the implementation details below.
+When, additionally, model changes are considered, the nodes of a precedence graph can be annotated with information that help to identify e.g. repairable spots in the model or change conflicted areas (for more see [Fritsche, et al. (2020), Chapter 3 and 4.1](https://doi.org/10.1145/3426425.3426931)).

 ## Implementation